matiassequeira/rust-api/README.md

 TODO

 * Use the same endpoint for create/update
-* Coount how many updated/deleted objects and throw error oterhwise
+* Coount how many updated/deleted objects and throw error otherwise